General climate and trends

-If the activity does not amount to being an insurance company but does involve insurance distribution, the activity will not require a licence until February 23 2018 – which is the projected date of the introduction of the new Insurance Mediation Act.
-Until then, only insurance brokers are required to have a licence to be allowed to practise insurance distribution.
+If the activity does not amount to being an insurance company but does involve insurance distribution, the activity will require a licence if it constitutes insurance or reinsurance mediation.

 An insurance (or reinsurance) intermediary is defined as any natural or legal person who against remuneration takes up or pursues the activity of (re)insurance distribution and who is not a (re)insurance company or employees of a (re)insurance company or an ancillary insurance intermediary.

 An ancillary insurance intermediary is defined as any natural or legal person (save for credit institutions and investment companies) that against remuneration takes up or pursues the activity of insurance distribution on an ancillary basis, which means that the distribution must not be their main business.
 Further, the insurance that the company sells must be supplementary to goods or services provided by the company.
 Further, it is a condition to fall within the term "ancillary insurance intermediary" (and thereby not subject to licensing requirements, but only registration) that the intermediary does not provide life assurance or liability risks, unless such coverage is supplementary to the goods or services.

 Anti-money laundering Fintech businesses that are not otherwise required to have a licence under any of the above regulations must be registered with the Financial Supervisory Authority if they perform any of the activities set out in Annex I to the Act on Measures to Prevent Money Laundering and Financing of Terrorism, including:

 - financial leasing;

 - assistance in offering securities and services ancillary thereto; and